-Less than a year ago, the Supreme Court made a historic ruling allowing collegiate athletes to monetize their name, image and likeness (NIL).
+In June of 2021, the Supreme Court made a historic ruling allowing collegiate athletes to monetize their name, image and likeness (NIL).
 The changes are being felt by all, including the University of Toledo and the Mid-American-Conference (MAC).

 To some, the ruling freed exploited college athletes from unfair restrictions, allowing them to share in the profits of some of America’s most popular sports.
 Others make claims like “NIL is ruining college football.”
 In reality, nobody knows yet how this will affect the competitive balance of major collegiate sports.

-With limited guidance from the NCAA and unclear laws from the federal government, it remains to be seen what version of college athletics will emerge into this new reality.
+With limited guidance from the NCAA and unclear laws from the federal government, it still remains to be seen what version of college athletics will emerge into this new reality.